HTTP-RPC/Kilo/README.md

 ### Return Values
 The result handler is called upon completion of the operation.
 If successful, the first argument will contain a deserialized representation of the content returned by the server.
 Otherwise, the first argument will be `nil`, and the second argument will be populated with an `NSError` instance describing the problem that occurred.

-`WSWebServiceProxy` accepts the following response types:
+`WSWebServiceProxy` supports the following response types:

 * _application/json_
 * _image/*_
 * _text/*_

 By default, `NSJSONSerialization` is used to decode JSON response data, and `UIImage` is used to decode image content.
 Text content is returned as a string.
-Custom deserialization can be implemented via the optional response handler callback; for example, the following code uses Swift's `JSONDecoder` class to return a strongly-typed result value:
+Custom deserialization can be implemented via the optional response handler callback.
+For example, the following code uses Swift's `JSONDecoder` class to return a strongly-typed result value:

 ```swift
 serviceProxy.invoke("GET", path: "/example", arguments: [:], responseHandler: { data, contentType in